mattmeng/docs/_posts/2015-11-18-gated_dod_rfc.md

 #### Solution

 The process we propose attempts to split the burden of work among several parties such that everyone shares in the added burden of the process.
-There are four gates that must be passed by each story or defect before it can finished and merged into a mainline branch.
+There are four gates that must be passed by each story or defect before it can be finished and merged into a mainline branch.
 If any gate is not completed, the story or defect is reevaluated and does not move forward.

 ### Gate 1: Team Planning